 How Do Travel Bloggers Make Money & Monetize Their Blog

-This is the most frequent question I personally get from my friends & family.
+This is the most frequent question I personally get from friends & family.
 They will often say: Gosh, Janet, you’re providing all this really good, free travel content.
 But how exactly do you make money?
 Yep, that is a great question that I will attempt to briefly answer here.

 Making money with travel blogging definitely takes time!
 It is all about first developing an audience of engaged followers – people who like, read, and share your travel blog posts, as well as on social media.
 Once that happens, then the opportunities for monetizing your blog can follow.